Choose your coding language to see a selection of fun and challenging projects for everyone, from beginners to experts.

 - Dance Party—Stick code together to make your very own dance party in this simple tutorial

-- Intermediate Scratch—For those familiar with scratch and looking for a walkthrough of some more complex code, here you can create some awesome patterns using the pen tool
+- Pattern pen—For those familiar with scratch and looking for a walkthrough of some more complex code, here you can create some awesome patterns using the pen tool

 - Dodgeball—Can you get to the end of the level without being hit by one of those big red balls?